MicrosoftDocs/cpp-docs/docs/parallel/openmp/openmp-simd.md

     }
 ```

-Visual C++ already provides similar non-OpenMP loop pragmas like `#pragma vector` and `#pragma ivdep`, however with OpenMP SIMD, the compiler can do more, like:
+Visual C++ provides similar non-OpenMP loop pragmas like `#pragma vector` and `#pragma ivdep`, however with OpenMP SIMD, the compiler can do more, like:

 - Always allowed to ignore present vector dependencies.
 - `/fp:fast` is enabled within the loop.